kovacicmichael/Bamazon/README.md

 # Welcome to Bamazon

-Bamazon is an application that allows its users to purchase items from its existing stock.
+Bamazon is an interactive shopping Node app, that uses Node.js and MySQL to allow its users to view and purchase a varitety of items from its existing stock as a Customer.

+***

+## Overview